-Branches with a counter The counter service may not be available if there is an alternative option available to complete your transaction Bank of Scotland, Halifax or Lloyds Bank cash machines £2,000 (If you want to withdraw more than £2,000 you will need to give at least 24 hours advance notice) £300
+Branches with a counter.
+Our counter service may not be available if there is an alternative option available to complete your transaction.
+Bank of Scotland, Halifax and Lloyds Bank cash machines You can usually withdraw up to the normal daily cash limit of £2,000 a day per account, subject to account conditions.
+If you want to withdraw more than this amount, you will need to give at least 24 hours advance notice £300